 Closest airports to Ioannina

-The closest airport is Ioannina International located only 4kms away.
-However, there are limited flights especially when it is off peak.
+Ioannina (known as King Pyrros) airport is the closest to the city.
+It is only 4kms away, however, there are limited flights especially when it is off peak.
 Alternatively, you can also fly into Thessaloniki International airport, which is larger and has more frequent flights.

 The best way to get around Ioannina to see the stone bridges and or the Zagori villages is to hire a car.
 There are numerous companies that you use, especially from the Airport.
 You should be able to hire a Sav Nav too to get around Ioannina and the surrounding area.